verus-lang/paper-sosp24-artifact/site/guide.md

 The accepted paper draft is at [https://verus-lang.github.io/paper-sosp24-artifact/assets/paper-20240821-161042-c6ae407.pdf](https://verus-lang.github.io/paper-sosp24-artifact/assets/paper-20240821-161042-c6ae407.pdf)

+**This artifact references external repositories with open source versions of Verus and the use cases presented.
+The artifact uses fixed commits (or "refspecs" / SHAs) which are also listed here: [https://github.com/verus-lang/paper-sosp24-artifact/blob/main/external-repository-versions.md](https://github.com/verus-lang/paper-sosp24-artifact/blob/main/external-repository-versions.md).**

 # Overview and technical requirements

 There are three sets of experiments with different technical requirements.